“Start taking care of yourself deeply… get to know every inch of your fucking body.”

 Sex= pregnancy + STDs + death

 And when my friends asked who I would fuck, marry, kill, I couldn’t answer.
-I wanted nothing to do with pink, drooling thing between my legs.
+I wanted nothing to do with the pink, drooling thing between my legs.

 No one ever tells you to be ashamed, but the shaming comes from everyone.
 The side-ways looks when your shorts are too short.
-Words like Slut and Whore whipped at us to keep us in line like cattle.
+Words like Slut and Whore are whipped at us to keep us in line like cattle.

 I liked to imagine that I didn’t have one, like some weird barbie-person, until my fingers ventured under my waistband and I could no longer deny that I was utterly, and disappointingly female.